For legal reasons and client confidentiality, reviews have been slightly edited to remove identifying information and correct typos.

 Litigation attorney Paul R. Dickinson, Jr. has tried cases that few attorneys have had the opportunity, or the desire, to handle.

 Paul has a healthy perspective about the importance of doing his job well for his clients.
-He once represented the family of a man who was killed by a dump truck down the road from his home in Charlotte — the same road that he and his wife use to go to work.
+He once represented the family of a man who was killed by a dump truck down the road from his home in Charlotte — the same road that Paul and his wife use to go to work.

 Fellow Farrin litigation attorney Gary Jackson, who has known Paul for over twenty years, said, “I have watched Paul grow from a fledging young attorney to a skillful and tenacious trial lawyer.
-Through his relentless commitment to achieve justice for ordinary people, he has earned a reputation within the legal community as a formidable advocate and powerful adversary.”
+Through his relentless commitment to achieving justice for ordinary people, he has earned a reputation within the legal community as a formidable advocate and powerful adversary.”

 The Judge That Inspired Him to Pursue Law

 Growing up in Florida, young Paul had no idea he would eventually go to law school.
 He had gotten his degree in Finance at the University of South Florida, but he ended up working a sales job after college that he did not enjoy.
 However, he frequently ran into former Florida Appellate Court Judge E.J.
 Salcines, who told Paul he would make a good lawyer.
 Paul’s wife also urged him to apply to law school.